greninja/greninja.github.io/index.md

 In a previous life, I completed my undergraduate (majoring in Computer Engineering) at University of Pune (India) from 2014 to 2018.
 During and after my undergraduate, I have worked on topics ranging from Systems Biology, Manifold learning, Privacy and Security of Machine Learning.
 I also contributed towards building a distributed and automated data science pipeline to synthesize images from a radio telescope.

 I carried out these projects during my visits to *University of Waterloo* (with [Prof. Xi He](https://cs.uwaterloo.ca/~xihe/)), *National University of Singapore* (with [Prof. Reza Shokri](https://www.comp.nus.edu.sg/~reza/)), *Tata Institute of Fundamental Research* (with [Prof. Hari Narayanan](https://www.tifr.res.in/~hariharan.narayanan/)) and *National Centre for Radio Astrophysics* (with [Dr. Yogesh Wadadekar](http://www.ncra.tifr.res.in/~yogesh/)).
 I have also worked remotely with [Prof. Baharan Mirzasoleiman](http://web.cs.ucla.edu/~baharan/) on data poisoning defenses and attacks for machine learning algorithms.
-On these short journeys of mine, I have been incredibly fortunate to have had amazing intellectuals as my mentors and colleagues. -->

-I recently completed my Master's in Computer Science at UBC, working with Mathias Lécuyer in the Systopia lab.
-My Master's thesis was on the topic of adversarial robustness of machine learning models.
-Before that, I worked on ML security and privacy problems at University of Waterloo, National University of Singapore, and UCLA.
-On these short journeys of mine, I have been incredibly fortunate to have had amazing intellectuals as my mentors and colleagues.
+On these short journeys of mine, I have been incredibly fortunate to have had amazing intellectuals as my mentors and colleagues.-->

+Hey there 👋 I recently finished my Master’s in Computer Science at UBC, where I spent most of my time exploring adversarial machine learning in the Systopia Lab.

+Before that, I got to work on ML security and privacy at Waterloo, NUS, and UCLA.
+Each experience was a new adventure that sharpened my thinking.

-I'm now looking to transition into more engineering-focused roles — specifically at early- to mid-stage startups where I can build scalable systems and solve ambiguous problems.
-To support this shift, I've been sharpening my engineering skills through side projects; you can find them on my [Projects](/projects.html) page or on my [GitHub](https://github.com/greninja).
+I’m now looking to transition into more engineering-focused roles, specifically at early- to mid-stage startups.
+I love the pace, the chaos, and the joy of seeing something you built actually make someone’s life better.

+I’ve been polishing my engineering skills through a bunch of side projects (you can find them on my [Projects](/projects.html) page or on my [GitHub](https://github.com/greninja)).

-I'm drawn to engineering cultures that value growth and impact, and I’m open to working across domains and roles as long as the product is compelling and the team is strong.
+I’m drawn to small teams that care about growth and impact.
+I am open to exploring different domains and roles, as long as the product is meaningful and the team makes Mondays something to look forward to.

-Outside of work, I enjoy running, lifting, biking or just about any form of physical activity ([Strava](https://www.strava.com/athletes/24538204)) and reading.